Emillyjssx/Emillyjssx/README.md

-# Frontend Designer & BNWO Mistress
+# Quality Assurance (QA) & BNWO Mistress

-Introduction
+## Introduction

 Hello!
 I'm Emilly, a passionate frontend designer with a knack for creating visually stunning and user-friendly web interfaces.
-As a BNWO mistress, I bring a unique blend of creativity and technical expertise to every project I undertake.

 ## Skills